kahlil/kahlillechelt.com/content/post/004-cmd-r.md

 A few weeks ago I took some time to write a tiny application just with Web Components.
 I used no tooling, no compilation no polyfills, no nothing.
 Just Chrome, ES 2015+, ES Modules, `<template>`, Custom Elements and an "actions up data down" data flow with Custom Events.

-I used the CMD+R (CTRL+R on Windows) web development workflow as Alex Russel calls it.
+I used the CMD-R (CTRL-R on Windows) web development workflow as Alex Russel calls it.

 Now that's a _developer experience_ 😉!